test1932/hieroglyph-detection/README.md

 # Hieroglyph Removal Tool

 ## description:
-This repo is a series of tools for automatically removing hieroglyphs from TopBib volumes.
+This repo is a series of tools for automatically removing hieroglyphs from TopBib volumes and formatting the output to HTML.

 ## usage:
 Note: this tool uses Pickle files to serialize machine learning models.
 These are created by makeModel.py: